christopheradams/christopheradams.io/_drafts/another-year-of-art-crimes.md

 Art Crimes *aka* [Graffiti.org] was founded in 1994 by Susan Farrell and is the oldest and longest-running website of its kind on the Internet.
 (The photographer Brett Webb was an early collaborator.)
-The site has enjoyed three decades of submissions from thousands of graffiti artists and writers all over the world.
+The site has since enjoyed over three decades of contributions from thousands of graffiti artists and writers all over the world.
-{: .lead}

 Today, Graffiti.org hosts over 200,000 images and over 30,000 HTML files.
 The core of the site comprises around 10,000 pages, each one devoted to a specific